SNAP for College Students: Finding Solutions for Food Insecurity

 This issue disproportionately affects students from low-income backgrounds, students of color, first-generation students, LGBTQ+ students, and those attending historically Black colleges and universities (HBCUs) — many of whom also face housing insecurity.

-To tackle these challenges, EdTrust, in partnership with The Institute for College Access & Success (TICAS) and State Higher Education Executive Officers Association (SHEEO), and featuring the GAO, is hosting a virtual event on Wednesday, October 16th at 2p.m.
-ET.
-We’ll discuss policy recommendations that directly address student hunger, share best practices for campuses to support students eligible for SNAP, and hear from students experiencing food insecurity firsthand.
+To tackle these challenges, EdTrust, in partnership with The Institute for College Access & Success (TICAS) and State Higher Education Executive Officers Association (SHEEO), Today’s Student Coalition (TSC) and featuring GAO officials, hosted a virtual event on October 16.
+They discussed policy recommendations that directly address student hunger, shared best practices for campuses to support students eligible for SNAP, and heard from students experiencing food insecurity firsthand.